ceec/startup-week/README.md

 ## fork a pen

-- create some example for them with stuff set up
+- have example base with HTML structure and CSS -> add functionality
 - they fork it
 - have them change things -> break it
 - have them change things -> see the changes

 ## errors

-- you will break code and its part of the job!
+- you will break code
-- dont be afraid of errors, the computer is just doing exactly what you told it to do, go see what you actually told it to do!
+- dont be afraid of errors, the code is just doing exactly what you told it to do, go see what you actually told it to do!

+## projects
+- start from example template, add a google map with marker
+- start from example template, make the image change when a button is clicked on -> build basic image slider?